Nevada vs. Hawaii College Football Odds, Plays and Insights - NewsBreak

 Hawaii Stats and Trends

-- Hawaii has three wins against the spread in six games this season.
+- Hawaii has played six games, with three wins against the spread.

-- The Rainbow Warriors have yet to cover the spread this season when underdogs by 14 points or more.
+- The Rainbow Warriors have been underdogs by 14 points or more one time this year and have not covered the spread once.

-- Hawaii's games this year have gone over the point total one time in five opportunities (20%).
+- Hawaii's games this year have hit the over on one of five set point totals (20%).

-- Hawaii is 2-1 against the spread and 3-1 overall when the team notches more than 24.8 points.
+- Hawaii is 2-1 against the spread and 3-1 overall in games when it puts up more than 24.8 points.

-- In games that Hawaii picks up more than 374.6 yards, the team is 1-1 against the spread and 2-1 overall.
+- In games that Hawaii amasses over 374.6 yards, the team is 1-1 against the spread and 2-1 overall.

-- The Rainbow Warriors have turned the ball over 12 times this season, five more turnovers than the Wolf Pack have forced (7).
+- This season the Rainbow Warriors have turned the ball over 12 times, five more than the Wolf Pack's takeaways (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.